|SEC APPROVES NYSE PETITION TO IMPLEMENT NEW PROXY DISTRIBUTION FEE SCHEDULE AS OF JANUARY 1, 2014||MORE »|

 Russian Dividend Tax Update

-BNY Mellon is pleased to present a detailed study on the voting characteristics of holders of American Depositary Receipts (ADRs) at forty-nine Western European companies' shareholder meetings in 2013.
-This study includes a sample of thirty-eight companies from several countries, listed on either the over-the-counter market (OTC), the NASDAQ and NYSE Markets.
+BNY Mellon is pleased to present a detailed study on the voting characteristics of holders of American Depositary Receipts (ADRs) at 44 Western European companies' shareholder meetings in 2014.
+This study includes a sample of 41 companies from 9 countries, listed on either the over-the-counter market (OTC), the NASDAQ and NYSE Markets.

 |2014 Russian Proxy Season Voting Results||MORE »|